efe-osa/efe-osa/README.md

 </div>
 <h2>Hi 👋</h2>

-<em>I'm experienced engineer building web applications 🖥 that are performant, scalable 📈 and user friendly 🙂.
+<em>I'm an experienced engineer building web applications 🖥 that are performant, scalable 📈 and user friendly 🙂.
 I'm eager about opportunities focused on positively improving and impacting human experiences.
 Can leverage the creative ideas 🎨 🖌 of other team members 🤝, share ideas and plans with co-workers or other teams on a project.</em>

 <!-- <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=efe-osa" alt="efe-osa" /></a> </p>